Dynamical and Quenched Random Matrices and Homolumo Gap

 \section{Discussion and outlook}

-In the previous works \cite{hl1,hl2} we introduced the model having the quantum mechanical dynamical matrix with the minimum in potential energy occurring for the matrix elements being zero before the fermion interaction term were switched on.
-We could only obtain a reliable homolumo gap in the limit of the coefficient $g$ for the coupling of the fermions to the matrix (basically same notation as in this article) was large, and then we got the spectrum to be two largely separated Wigner semicircles.
+In the previous works \cite{hl1,hl2} we introduced the model having the quantum mechanical dynamical matrix with the minimum in potential energy occurring for the matrix elements being zero.
+After the fermion interaction term was switched on we obtained a reliable homolumo gap only in the limit of the large coupling $g$ of the fermions to the matrix.
+The resulting spectrum was the one of two largely separated Wigner semicircles.
 For the calculation to be trustworthy and doable we had fermion states either filled or empty but not in superposition.
-That meant that we needed the quantum fluctuations going as $\delta_{qm}\sim \sqrt{1/\omega}$ to be small compared to the distance in the level energy $\sim g/\omega^2$, originating from the push by fermions.
-When we had all the separation of the levels due to quantum fluctuations, we could only get the push dominate over the quantum fluctuation by pulling the filled levels far away from the empty ones.
+That meant that we needed the quantum fluctuations going as $\sim 1/\sqrt{\omega}$ to be small compared to the distance in the level energy $\sim g/\omega^2$, originating from the push by fermions.
+This could only be achieved by pulling the filled levels far away from the empty ones.